 To that end, I will also only be highlighting Shadow versions when they’re particularly relevant… many are worse, and that’s what you can infer if I don’t talk about them.
 I also want to highlight Pokémon that can be evolved after Element Cup is over and their evolution still fit in Great League, and for simplicity, will use the ⏫ symbol by their name to indicate that.
 Cool?
 Cool.

 And one more thing before we get into the standard order of things.
 There is one particular Pokémon I need to highlight, as its importance cannot be understated.
-It is THE central figure of this meta in a way we haven’t seen since Aerodactyl was absolutely everywhere in Flying Cup.
+It is THE central figure of this meta in a way we haven’t seen since Flying Cup Aerodactyl.
 And ironically, it’s a Flyer too!

 Wing Attack | Brave Bird & Bubble Beam/Aerial Ace

-With that out of the way, let’s get into the rest.
+Now with that all out of the way, let’s get into the rest of the options in this Cup.
 I will make special note of things that beat the Duck, but otherwise, this should be a fairly typical rundown from here on out.

 10,000 Dust/25 Candy